sderosiaux/golb/src/pages/2019-08-23-cqrs/index.md

 #### Eventual Consistency

-As stated before, those who use the Reads part could deal with stale data.
+As stated before, those who use the Reads Service could deal with stale data.

 When we send a `Command` to be processed, its processing _can_ be done asynchronously (no result, Fire & Forget), and the updates of the Reads Database will be asynchronous (except if it's the same database but that's rare?).